 Step 1: Prepare Your Shirt

-Wash and dry your T-shirt.
+Before you bleach shirts, first wash and dry your T-shirt.
 This step is important to remove any coating the manufacturer may have added to the shirt.

 Step 2: Make a DIY Stencil or Use My Free SVG Files

-You can make your own DIY bleach stencil in Cricut Design Space.
+You can make your own DIY vinyl stencil in Cricut Design Space.
 For example, I made the Star Wars Millennium Falcon stencil from a design I found in Cricut Design Space – Design #184 (click here to see the public design project).
 Here’s what that design looks like:

 Or you can use my free DIY stencil pattern and SVG cut files of the pretty moon with flowers (Design #183).
 Here’s what that looks like uploaded to Cricut Design Space: